orelz890/Web_Servers_Health_Monitor/README.md

 **6. Automated Health Checks** 🏥<br>
 Conducts automated health checks at scheduled intervals, assessing each webserver against predefined success criteria related to response codes and latency.
 This automatic surveillance is crucial for proactive maintenance and ensures high availability.

+**7. Periodic Cleanup of Old Data** 🧹<br>
+Automatically deletes request histories that are more than a week old every Sunday at midnight.
+This scheduled cleanup helps in maintaining the database efficiency by removing outdated data, ensuring that the system storage is optimized and performance remains high.

 These capabilities collectively provide a robust framework for real-time monitoring and management of web servers, enhancing system reliability and performance.